cyclus/cyclus.github.com/source/user/sim_schema.rst

 Default Schema
 --------------
 This is the recommended schema to use for most simulations.
-It imposes a Region, Institution, and Facility heiracrhy that is natural for modeling the relationship between different actors in the nuclear fuel cycle.
-You can print this schema from the commdand line with the ``--schema`` option:
+It imposes a Region, Institution, and Facility hierarchy that is natural for modeling the relationship between different actors in the nuclear fuel cycle.
+You can print this schema from the command line with the ``--schema`` option:

 .. code-block:: bash